 - Fruit juice and vitamin C can affect how your body absorbs this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease, heart rhythm problems, high blood pressure, thyroid problems, Tourette syndrome, or a history of heart attack, stroke, or seizures.
-Tell your doctor if you or anyone in your family has a history of depression, mental health problems, or drug or alcohol abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart or blood vessel disease, heart rhythm problems, high blood pressure, heart failure, thyroid problems, Tourette syndrome, or a history of heart attack, stroke, or seizures.
+Tell your doctor if you or anyone in your family has a history of depression, bipolar disorder, mental health problems, or drug or alcohol abuse.